"They required too much investment": the Peruvian army sold out Mi-26 helicopters

 It was in November, until April the car was parked in the garage.

-Well, yes ..... rubber is expensive, I could buy myself a GOODYEAR "all-season" ... and no problem ... (unless of course) not naked for years ... but I spent almost 4 years on it ... quite good
+Well, yes... rubber is expensive, I could have bought myself "all-season" GOODYEAR... and no problems... (unless of course) it's a naked summer... but I drove on it for almost 4 years... quite good

 Then he decided on YOKOHAMA ... spat for a whole year and changed. wink